Dheemn/library-loader/README.md

 # library-loader
-A Samacsys Library Loader but for Linux
+An Unoffical Samacsys Library Loader but for Linux written in Go.

+Due to Samacsys's Library Loader software being available only for linux, this is just designed as an simple alternative to it.

+## ⚠️ Currently this only supports KiCAD